What’s Internet of Things all about?

 - Street lights– Everyone knows that at night all city lights are powered on in order to ensure visibility everywhere.
 But sometimes most of the lights waste energy and money to light up areas that no one is interested in.
 Street lights can be made to have lower brightness when no one is around and to increase brightness to a maximum as soon as presence is detected.
 Every street light can have a sensor for motion and a wireless module, this way neighboring lights can communicate and notify each other if they sense presence.
 This allows every pedestrian, cyclist or car to have a wide enough circle of light while keeping areas that aren’t populated at dimmer light in order to save energy.
 At the end of the day, everyone has light in a much energy-efficient way.

 What’s so special about the IoT field?

 If you’re a consumer IoT can automate your life and make everyday tasks quicker and more elegant to execute, just with a tap of a button on your mobile phone or some other action which requires the same amount of energy to accomplish.
-The examples above are quite the explanation for this.
-The simplicity, comfort and efficiency that IoT delivers is just outstanding.
+The examples above are quite an explanation for this.
+The simplicity, comfort, and efficiency that IoT delivers are just outstanding.
 In addition to all that, most of the IoT solutions are more eco-friendly.